Sculpture "the Head of R.C. Mills" by Margelina da Silva (1979)

 Class summaries

 A class summary is produced for each course.
 This document contains vital information including materials, texts, learning outcomes, and details on assessment and must be read by the student.
-It is available on ANU Programs and Courses and the Wattle course site at least two weeks prior to the course start date.
+It is available under the class tab of your course in Programs and Courses website, and on the Canvas course site at least two weeks prior to the course start date.

 Mode of Delivery